WHAT IS EU MDR?

 The new EU MDR/IVDR regulation puts labeling in a prominent position.
 It is critical for regulatory, labeling and operational professionals to gain a clear understanding of the impact of the new regulations on labeling.

-PRISYM ID labeling solutions provides organizations with complete label integrity to meet the strictest compliance requirements for FDA & EU regulations, including the upcoming EU MDR.
+PRISYM ID labeling solutions provide organizations with complete label integrity to meet the strictest compliance requirements for FDA & EU regulations, including the upcoming EU MDR.

 Implementation of the EU MDR can be complex and challenging.
 As you implement, it is important to understand if your plan is going in the right direction, or not.
 Let us go through the key steps that your EU MDR project must include: